 Tom McGuire had more than 35 years' experience in the nonprofit and philanthropic sector.
 Since 1978, he served as CEO of two statewide organizations and a major regional foundation.
 This unique combination gave Tom an uncommon perspective on the needs of both donors and operating agencies.

-Tom holds both the M.B.A. and Ph.D. degrees from the University of North Carolina at Chapel Hill.
+Tom held both the M.B.A. and Ph.D. degrees from the University of North Carolina at Chapel Hill.
 He received his undergraduate degree from Emory University, where he was a member of Phi Beta Kappa.

 From 1988 through 2003 Tom served as executive director of the A. J. Fletcher Foundation, where he oversaw the distribution of more than $40 million in charitable funds.
 Prior to joining the Fletcher Foundation, Tom was executive director of the North Carolina Symphony, where he implemented a successful annual campaign, recruited and engaged a new artistic director, negotiated a long-term labor-management agreement and created a permanent endowment.

-In his service to the nonprofit sector, Tom has chaired the board of Hilltop Home, a residential care facility for handicapped children, and has served on the boards of Ravenscroft School, Saint Mary's School, the John Rex Endowment, the Stewards Fund (Foundation) and the Clarence Lightner Youth Leadership Endowment.
+In his service to the nonprofit sector, Tom chaired the board of Hilltop Home, a residential care facility for handicapped children, and served on the boards of Ravenscroft School, Saint Mary's School, the John Rex Endowment, the Stewards Fund (Foundation) and the Clarence Lightner Youth Leadership Endowment.